This UK firm’s two US coastal offices pack a mighty punch in the world of public-private partnerships.

 The first stage: recruitment on and off campus

-Ashurst does not participate in OCIs and instead take direct applications for their summer associate program.
+Ashurst does not participate in OCIs and instead takes direct applications for their summer associate program through a resume collection at various law schools.
 Applicants undergo an initial phone interview, which determines whether they get through to the next round.

 Callback interviews are conducted by the firm’s recruiting committee, which is a group of eight to ten partners, counsel and associates.
 Candidates interview with various members of the committee on the day, including several 30-minute one-on-one interviews and a group lunch with two or three associates.
+This year, all callback interviews were conducted virtually.
 Executive director for the Americas, Nicole Lancia, tells us that because the firm does not participate in the OCI process, questions at this stage “typically are around candidate's interest in the firm and whether they would be a good fit with Ashurst.”

 Top tips for this stage:

 “I really liked the people I interviewed with, many of whom are still here and now colleagues of mine.’” – a junior associate